harshitsahu2311/All-Year-Practicals/README.md

 ## OPERATING SYSTEM

-1. Write a program (using fork() and/or exec() commands) where parent and child execute: a) same program, same code. b) same program, different code. - c) before terminating, the parent waits for the child to finish its task.
+1. Write a program (using fork() and/or exec() commands) where parent and child execute:
+- same program, same code.
+- same program, different code.
+- before terminating, the parent waits for the child to finish its task.
 2. Write a program to report behaviour of Linux kernel including kernel version, CPU type and model.
 (CPU information)
 3. Write a program to report behaviour of Linux kernel including information on 19 configured